mottese/MFMv2/README.md

 Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-This branch is my attempt at creating music from an artificial life stand point.
+This fork is my attempt at creating music from an artificial life stand point.